 When children are not present (INSET days, for example) staff may request to work in the club, when no other members of staff are present.
 The member of staff must seek prior approval from management for lone working in these instances.
-Decisions are made based on factors such as anyone else being present on the school premises at that time (school caretaker) the nature of the work the member of staff wishes to carry out and the timeframe for which they wish to be on the premises.
+Decisions are made based on factors such as anyone else being present on the school premises at that time (school caretaker) the nature of the work the member of staff wishes to carry out and the timeframe by which they wish to be in the club working for.